 Who supplies Lenstore.co.uk with contact lenses and accessories?

-We source all our contact lenses directly from the five major manufacturers: ACUVUE, Bausch & Lomb, CibaVision, CooperVision and Sauflon.
-We also buy our solutions and accessories directly from these manufacturers, as well as from AMO and ALCON, worldwide specialists in pharmaceutical accessories (Please note: links to the manufacturers’ websites will open in a new page).
+We source all our contact lenses directly from the five major manufacturers: ACUVUE, Bausch & Lomb, CIBA Vision / Alcon, CooperVision and Sauflon.
+We also buy our solutions and accessories directly from these manufacturers, as well as from AMO, a worldwide specialist in pharmaceutical accessories (Please note: links to the manufacturers’ websites will open in a new page).

 Why should I order from Lenstore.co.uk rather than another online contact lenses supplier?